MichielvdVelde/novus-component/README.md

 	], function(err) {
 		if(err) return console.log(err);
 		console.log('Registered with Growl');
-		registered = true;
-	});

 		// Subscribe to the notification topic for this device component.mqtt.subscribe(component.settings.topic);
 	});
+});

 // The message event is fired when a message from MQTT is recevied that
 // is not a setting.
 So it's probably a message on a topic you subscribed to component.on('message', function(packet) {

-	// Prevent notifiying when app is not registered if(!registered) return;

 	// Create Growl notification and display
 	var content = content = JSON.parse(packet.payload.toString());